tlevine/dada.pink/data/index.md

 * Convince yourself that the work you do is more sophisticated.
 * Present your work to people of higher class.

+### Associating with higher class people
+In order to advance within the data field, you must associate with higher-class people.
+These higher-class people could be data scientists (the highest class within the field of data) or other high-class people, such as business executives, politicians, or rich people.

-You will also need to associate with data engineers or data scientists.
+In the case of a software engineer becoming a data engineer, a good route is associate with data engineers or data scientists.
 Here are some ways of doing that.

 * Take a corporate training in data science.